pedroter7/pedroter7/README.md

  - **C#**: so, I decided to start learning C# and dotnet some weeks ago.
 Sooner I will start developing something to put what I've learned to proof and to learn new things, of course.
  - **AI** 🤖 : I'm taking my first steps into artificial intelligence with IBM on Coursera.
- - **ReactJS**: Currently building [a game](https://github.com/pedroter7/reactive-floating-point-game) using React.
-Building the game just for fun and for putting what I have learned into practice.
  - **Java Spring**: I started to play around building RESTful APIs to learn more about the Spring framework.

 ### Some projects 📂

+ - [Reactive Floating Point Game](https://github.com/pedroter7/reactive-floating-point-game): this is my most recent project.
+I developed a simple game based on the Flappy Bird game using React in order to put into practice what I have learned.
  - On a daily basis I need to write scripts to do something for me.
 I decided that I would put [the most useful scripts into a repository](https://github.com/pedroter7/useful_scripts).
  - [File-Genx](https://github.com/pedroter7/file-genx) is not a big deal but I like it because it is my first project using Python that involved building a desktop GUI.
 Recently I quickly developed a CLI-only version that was handy when I needed to test a file-transfering software.
  - [My Note](https://github.com/pedroter7/mynote) is the product of some experimentation with Gtkmm, building GUIs and writing multi-platform desktop apps with C++.
 It's very simple and lacks some functionality, but I like it 😛